fkie-cad/awesome-embedded-and-iot-security/readme.md

 # Awesome Embedded and IoT Security [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of resources about embedded and IoT security.
+> A curated list of awesome resources about embedded and IoT security.
 The list contains software and hardware tools, books, research papers and more.

+If you are a beginner, you should have a look at the [Books](#books) and [Case Studies](#case-studies) sections.
+If you want to start right away with your own analysis, you should give the [Analysis Frameworks](#analysis-frameworks) a try.
+They are easy to use and you do not need to be an expert to get first meaningful results.

 ## Contents